babineax/inventory-management-system/README.md

 - [ ] Advanced reporting and analytics
 - [ ] Integration with external inventory systems
 - [ ] Offline mode improvements

----

-Built with ❤️ using Flutter and Firebase